OWASP/www-policy/operational/covid-restrictions.md

 As of August 1, 2021, delta variant infection of fully vaccinated individuals is not well understood, so we return to mandatory masking and social distancing requirements.

-- **MANDATORY** Temperature and symptom screening Please continue to screen for temperature and ask symptom questions.
+- **MANDATORY** Please continue to screen for temperature and ask symptom questions.
 Require unwell people to go home.
 Stay home if you cannot pass this test.
-Please print the first page and familiarize yourself with the rest of the document?
+Please print the first page and familiarize yourself with the rest of the document.
 Use the checklist to ask attendees to attest that they haven't had those symptoms.
-Require unwell people to go home.
+Require unwell people to go home and seek medical care.

 [OWASP Temperature Screening Checklist](https://docs.google.com/document/d/1lhOZspwax8jEGHrnXwQgcflht7GRtPyUg64mrXuhKWg/edit?usp=sharing)

 - **MANDATORY**: Masking and social distancing.
-Starting August 1, 2021, physical events must follow all WHO small gathering requirements.
+Resuming August 1, 2021, physical events must follow all [WHO COVID small event guidelines](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/question-and-answers-hub/q-a-detail/coronavirus-disease-covid-19-small-public-gatherings).
 Attendance at OWASP events includes mandatory masking, social distancing, well-ventilated rooms, markings, even in regions with high vaccination rates or low COVID transmission, hospitalizations, or deaths.
+- **MANDATORY** Do not record or store any medical data.
+OWASP cannot securely or compliantly hold medical records or status.
 - **RECOMMENDED**: Vaccination status checks.
 Where local regulations permit or mandate, you may ask or be required to see vaccination status or a recent negative COVID test at the entrance.
 If you are mandated or require either fully vaccinated or a recent negative COVID test, put these requirements in the RSVP, so attendees can bring the appropriate information with them.

-NB: If your region, state, or country prohibits mandatory masking, verifying vaccine passports, or viewing vaccination records or recent negative COVID tests to attend meetings or events, starting August 1, 2021, OWASP prohibits holding in-person meetings without pre-approval.
+**NB: If your region, state, or country prohibits mandatory masking, verifying vaccine passports, or viewing vaccination records or recent negative COVID tests to attend meetings or events, starting August 1, 2021, OWASP prohibits holding in-person meetings without pre-approval.** No one can obtain COVID insurance.
+Therefore, OWASP cannot hold events in these jurisdictions as the health risks are too great for leaders and participants, and the liability, financial, and legal risks to OWASP are too risky for a non-profit organization.
-MANDATORY Do not record or store any medical data.
-OWASP cannot securely or compliantly hold medical records or status.

 Under no circumstances do not get into confrontations.
 If you feel unsafe, please call law enforcement immediately, or ask the location's staff to call the police for trespass.